MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/delve-for-office-365-admins.md

  **Solution(s)**

 - Make sure that users upload their user profile picture to SharePoint Online.
-For more information, point users to [View and update your profile in Office Delve](https://support.office.com/article/4e84343b-eedf-45a1-aeb9-8627ccca14ba).
+For more info, point users to [View and update your profile in Office Delve](https://support.office.com/article/4e84343b-eedf-45a1-aeb9-8627ccca14ba).

 ### Users see documents from other users who have turned off Documents in Delve
 <a name="BKMK_DelveOff"> </a>

- Users can turn off **Documents** in Delve which means that they won't see any documents in Delve, and their **activities** and **relationships** in Microsoft 365 won't be included in the Office Graph.
+ Users can turn off **Documents** in Delve which means that they won't see any documents in Delve, and their **activities** and **relationships** in Office 365 won't be included in the Office Graph.

 However, if other users still have  *access*  to documents from a user who has turned off **Documents**, they can still see those documents in Delve, just as they can search for them in SharePoint Online.